Unveiling Deep Shadows: A Survey and Benchmark on Image and Video Shadow Detection, Removal, and Generation in the Deep Learning Era: Instance Shadow Detection

 \subsection{Deep Models for Video Instance Shadow Detection}

-Video instance shadow detection entails not just identifying shadows and their associated objects in video frames, but also continuously tracking each shadow, object, and their associations throughout the entire video sequence, accommodating even temporary disappearance of shadow or object parts within associations.
+Video instance shadow detection entails not just identifying shadows and their associated objects in video frames, but also continuously tracking each shadow, object, and their associations throughout the entire video sequence, accommodating even temporary disappearance of shadow or object parts within associations. \xwhu{This introduces the additional dimension of temporal coherence, where association reasoning must persist across frames despite motion, occlusion, or illumination variation.}

-\begin{itemize}[leftmargin=*] \item \textbf{ViShadow}~\cite{xing2022video} is a semi-supervised framework trained on labeled image data and unlabeled video sequences.
-Initial training involves pairing shadows and objects across different images using center contrastive learning.
-Subsequently, leveraging unlabeled videos with an associated cycle consistency loss enhances tracking.
-Also, it addresses the challenge of temporary disappearances of object or shadow instance by a retrieval mechanism.
+\begin{itemize}[leftmargin=*] \item \textbf{ViShadow}~\cite{xing2024video} is a semi-supervised framework trained on labeled image data and unlabeled video sequences.
+Initial training involves pairing shadows and objects across different images using center-contrastive learning.
+Subsequently, unlabeled videos are leveraged with a cycle-consistency loss to enhance temporal association tracking.
+It also addresses the challenge of temporary disappearance of object or shadow instances by a retrieval mechanism. \xwhu{ViShadow effectively bridges static and temporal domains, demonstrating how contrastive pairing and cross-frame consistency can extend spatial associations into long-range temporal reasoning.} \end{itemize}